 Washington’s aerospace industry is a major contributor to the state’s economy.
 More than 700 aerospace-related businesses operate in the state, employing more than 93,000 skilled workers.

-The employment outlook in the state’s aerospace industry appears relatively robust.
-For Washington to maintain its position as a world leader in the aerospace industry, it must meet a persistent demand for specialized workers at various skill and education levels.
+The employment outlook in the state’s aerospace industry appears robust.
+For Washington to maintain its position as a world leader in the aerospace industry, the state must meet a persistent demand for specialized workers at various skill and education levels.

-These needs are being addressed in part through programs such as ALP and its partnership with the Washington Aerospace Training and Research Center (WATRC).
+These needs are being addressed in part through programs such as the Aerospace Loan Program (ALP) and its partnership with the Washington Aerospace Training and Research Center (WATRC).
 The WATRC provides training for specialized entry-level aerospace workers in 12- to 16-week short certificate programs.
 It is the only operational training center working with the ALP program.

-ALP information for students is available on our partner site, readysetgrad.org.
+Additional information for students is available on our partner site, Ready, Set, Grad.